matthew-spencer-1/matthew-spencer-1.github.io/openGL.md

 - More modular, far cleaner implementation
 - Cross platform compatibility
-- Far better understanding of the workings of OpenGL The code base for the implementation is located [here](https://github.com/matthew-spencer-1/openGL_Java).
+- Far better understanding of the workings of OpenGL
+  - The code base for the implementation is located [here](https://github.com/matthew-spencer-1/openGL_Java).
-Rendering in Java is slightly different than that of C++.
-This is due to different lighting design between the two implemenations
+  - Rendering in Java is slightly different than that of C++.
+This is largely due to different lighting design between the two implemenations

 | Java on Mac | Java on Windows |
 | :---: | :---: |